-All external interrupts (INT0, INT1, INT2 and INT3) can wake-up the processor from Sleep and Idle modes if bit, INTxIE, was set prior to going into the power-managed modes.
-After waking from Sleep or Idle mode, the processor will branch to the interrupt vector if the GIEH (and GIEL if configured for low priority) bit(s) are set.
-Deep Sleep mode can wake-up from INT0, but the processor will start execution from the Power-on Reset vector rather than branch to the interrupt vector.
+All external interrupts (INT0, INT1, INT2 and INT3) can wake-up the processor from the power-managed modes if bit, INTxIE, was set prior to going into the power-managed modes.
+If the Global Interrupt Enable bit, GIE, is set, the processor will branch to the interrupt vector following wake-up.

 Interrupt priority for INT1, INT2 and INT3 is determined by the value contained in the Interrupt Priority bits, INT1IP (INTCON3<6>), INT2IP (INTCON3<7>) and INT3IP (INTCON2<1>).
-There is no priority bit associated with INT0; it is always a high-priority interrupt source.
+There is no priority bit associated with INT0.
+It is always a high-priority interrupt source.

-9.7 TMR0 Interrupt
+8.7 TMR0 Interrupt

 In 8-bit mode (which is the default), an overflow in the TMR0 register (FFh $\rightarrow$ 00h) will set flag bit, TMR0IF.
 In 16-bit mode, an overflow in the TMR0H:TMR0L register pair (FFFFh $\rightarrow$ 0000h) will set TMR0IF.
 The interrupt can be enabled/disabled by setting/clearing enable bit, TMR0IE (INTCON<5>).
 Interrupt priority for Timer0 is determined by the value contained in the interrupt priority bit, TMR0IP (INTCON2<2>).
-See Section 12.0 "Timer0 Module" for further details on the Timer0 module.
+See Section 11.0 "Timer0 Module" for further details on the Timer0 module.

-9.8 PORTB Interrupt-on-Change
+8.8 PORTB Interrupt-on-Change